domy-2018/ppc-emea/README.md

 ## Assumptions made

 Please ensure the following:
- - cardano-node running and connected to mainnet
+ - cardano-node running and connected to testnet magic 1097911063
  - cardano-cli is on your PATH
  - CARDANO_NODE_SOCKET_PATH variable is exported as a global variable